Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 -

-- Please design the core combat features of the chef, along with two one-sentence theme proposals for their companions.
+- Design the core combat features of the chef, along with two one-sentence theme proposals for their companions.

 -

-- Please redesign this hunting loop to fit the new vegetarian theme.
+- Redesign this hunting loop to fit the new vegetarian theme.

 -

-- Please clearly communicate how you would create effective integration between the combat gameplay and the simulation elements.
+- Clearly communicate how you would create effective integration between the combat gameplay and the simulation elements.

 -